MAGIC: Multi-Agent Argumentation and Grammar Integrated Critiquer: Introduction

-Effective feedback helps students improve their writing, deepens subject-matter understanding, and fosters continuous learning. \citet{Graff_clueless_2003} opens his book \textit{Clueless In Academe} with the claim that the ability to ``listen closely to others, summarize them in a recognizable way, and make your own relevant argument'' is central to the education project. \citet {MENARY2007621} goes further, posing that ``writing is thinking in action,'' and that ``Creating and manipulating written sentences are not merely outputs from neural processes but, just as crucially, they shape the cycle of processing that constitutes a mental act.''
+The limitations of commonly used datasets for multi-trait scoring and feedback evaluation have created a gap in AES and AEF research.
+The NLP research community has invested in compiling essay datasets such as TOEFL11~\cite{blanchard-et-al-toefl11}, ASAP++~\cite{mathias-bhattacharyya-2018-asap}, and ICLE++~\cite{li-ng-2024-icle}.
+However, most of these datasets do not provide ground truth per-trait scores, feedback, or exist behind a paywall.
+Furthermore, many of the commonly used datasets are collected from writers as part of English as a second language (L2) exams or come from high-school populations of native speakers of English (L1), such as ASAP~\cite{hewlett2012asap} and PERSUADE 2.0~\cite{CROSSLEY2024persuade2}.
+Feedback to L2 English learners will focus on different qualities than learners with native English who are still developing their writing and critical thinking skills \cite{PAN201660}.
+As for essays written by L1 speakers, the reliance on ASAP-based evaluation limits robust exploration of how to improve AES and feedback to L1 English writers above the 10th grade level \cite{li-ng-2024-icle}.

+AES systems are currently most useful in large-scale testing environments where thousands of writing samples must be scored quickly.
+In classrooms, where students are learning to produce effective essays, numerical scores or grades alone do not improve learning \cite{guskey_grades_2019}.
 Writing and argument are central to both educational development and intellectual growth. \citet{Riddell_2015} therefore advocates for frequent feedback with increased writing opportunities as a recipe for higher learning outcomes.
-However, scaling instructors’ feedback capacity without sacrificing quality remains an ongoing challenge.
-Since our educational aims should prioritize training ``intelligent humans'' over intelligent tutoring systems \cite{Baker2016}, AI feedback on writing tasks must be integrated thoughtfully and carefully to enhance rather than diminish learners' cognitive engagement.
-For example, \citet{Liu_AES_feedback_2017} tested AI-supported feedback processes around ``grammar, spelling, sentence diversity, structure, organization, supporting ideas, coherence, and conclusion,'' finding that such feedback helped English‐as‐a‐Second‐Language (ESL) students revise their work more effectively.
+However, scaling instructors’ feedback capacity without sacrificing quality remains an ongoing challenge \cite{page-grading}.
+Since our educational aims should prioritize teaching ``intelligent humans'' over intelligent tutoring systems \cite{Baker2016}, AI feedback on writing tasks must be integrated thoughtfully and carefully to enhance rather than diminish learners' cognitive engagement.